 From the start, this doctor’s passion and drive have defined his career trajectory.
 As a medical student at the University of Washington School of Medicine, Dr. Romaneschi often went to the emergency room to get extra suturing practice to hone his skills.
 During his residency at Johns Hopkins, he worked on a patient who had fallen off a ladder and was in danger of losing his nose.
 Dr. Romaneschi meticulously worked to sew him back up, saving his nose and leaving almost no evidence of the accident.
 It was a success that reinforced his career path.

 Dr. Romaneschi joined SNENT in 1996 just a year after it opened, reuniting with his residency colleague Dr. Paul Manoukian.
-While versed and skilled in all aspects of ear, nose and throat care, Dr. Romaneschi specializes in facial surgery and helping patients restore their confidence, as well as their physical appearance.
-Head and neck cancer, otoplasty, rhinoplasty, scar revision, eyelid rejuvenation, and laser resurfacing are among his many strengths.
+While versed and skilled in all aspects of ear, nose and throat care, Dr. Romaneschi is highly experienced in sinus and allergy evaluation and surgery, thyroid and parathyroid surgery, and head and neck surgery.
+Always looking to further his knowledge, Dr. Romaneschi stays at the forefront of the Ear, Nose & Throat field, always working towards the newest and most advanced procedures.
+Dr. Romaneschi also specializes in facial surgery, otoplasty, rhinoplasty, scar revision, eyelid rejuvenation, and laser resurfacing are among his many strengths.

 He sums up his approach to medicine this way, “We’re not cranking out widgets, we’re caring for people.”
 And he lives that approach in the way he invests the time to educate, comfort and care for each of his patients.
 (Just like his mom taught him.)